 In addition to providing regular maintenance and equipment support, hospital biomedical engineers are responsible for coordinating with equipment manufacturers when problems arise with their products.
 The average 300-bed hospital houses more than $10 million in medical equipment, so this can be a lofty responsibility.
-Here are the top five challenges
+Here are the top five challenges biomedical engineers face, as well as high-level strategies to overcome them.

-Challenge #1: Coordinating Service Schedules for Equipment
+Challenge #1: Coordinating service schedules for equipment

 Government regulators have strict guidelines about how often and who is qualified to monitor, test, calibrate, and maintain medical equipment.
 These activities must be followed according to manufacturer recommendations, as well as state and federal laws.